plgd-dev/doc/content/en/features/ocf-cloud-api.md

 The fields `authorizationEndpointUrl`, `tokenEndpointUrl`, `validClientId` and `validClientSecret` values are configured to work with a running plgd-dev OAuth2.0 client.
 Working `validClientId` and `validClientSecret` should always be available in the [cloud2cloud-gateway documentation](https://plgd.dev/configuration/cloud2cloud-gateway/).

 The values for `localEventListenerUri` and `proxyEventListenerUri` are provided by the ngrok application.
-Guide on how to obtain them is described in the _Users Guide_ section **Setup for Target Cloud test cases for Events API (CT5.3.X)**.
+The guide on how to obtain them is described in the _User Guide_ section **Setup for Target Cloud test cases for Events API (CT5.3.X)**.

 The `cloudServerTrustAnchorCertificate` value should contain a correctly formatted certificate.
 It should be formatted as a one-liner with Windows line endings, such as: